The Center for WorkLife Law is not currently hiring for any full-time positions.

 The Center for WorkLife Law, housed at the University of California, Hastings College of the Law, is hiring two law fellows for the Center’s summer internship program.

 The Center for WorkLife Law is a nonprofit advocacy and research organization that seeks to advance gender and racial equality in the workplace and in education.
-The Center has been a pioneer in the field of Family Responsibilities Discrimination (FRD), a form of employment discrimination against workers based on their family caregiving responsibilities.
-An internship with WorkLife Law is particularly well-suited for students with an interest in employment law, workers’ rights, and/or women’s advancement.
+The Center has been a pioneer in the field of Family Responsibilities Discrimination (FRD), a form of employment discrimination against workers based on their family caregiver status.
+The 2020 legal fellowship with WorkLife Law is particularly well-suited for students with an interest in employment law, education law, workers’ rights, and/or gender equity.

 The Center for WorkLife Law is an equal opportunity employer.
 We encourage applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, or veteran status.